LuizHAssuncao/personal-website/about.md

 I love the process to build and maintain valuable software.
 Although hard engineering problems are often fun to solve, I’m more attracted to solving real customer problems with a business justification.

-I’m driven by working with collaborative teams and creating context about the business.
+I’m driven by working with collaborative teams and absorbing context about the business.

 In my spare time, I like to run and collect some data about myself, then I can improve my running based on facts.
 You can follow me on my <a href="https://www.strava.com/athletes/luizhassuncao" target="_blank">Strava